RULE 1006. SUMMARIES TO PROVE CONTENT

 It should be noted that not all summaries will come within the scope of Rule 1006.
 Computer printouts, which are summaries of stored data, are themselves originals.
-See Rule 1001(3).
+See Rule 1001(d).
 Summaries of absent originals may be admitted under Rules 1004 or 1005 without reference to Rule 1006.
-5 Weinstein's Evidence 1006(05) (1975).

 Rule 1006 was amended, effective March 1, 2014, in response to the December 1, 2011, revision of the Federal Rules of Evidence.
 The language and organization of the rule were changed to make the rule more easily understood and to make style and terminology consistent throughout the rules.
 There is no intent to change any result in any ruling on evidence admissibility.